terraprompt/whatgenerativeai/README.md

-# Whatgenerativeai : Generative AI guides for CXOs and leaders
+# Whatgenerativeai : Generative AI guide for CXOs and leaders

 ![GenAI Playbook and Cookbook header](header.png)